data-edu/rstudio_edu_post/rstudio_edu_post.md

 standardizing coefficients works in multilevel models.
-Thinking back, we see that our different experiences with multilevel models were critical for accomplishing two things: identifying areas where the writing could be clearer and more accessible while staying true to the technical parts of the topic.
+Thinking back, we see that our different experiences with multilevel models were critical for accomplishing two things: identifying areas where the writing could be clearer and more accessible and also staying true to the technical parts of the topic.

 We read through the chapter and picked out sections that didn’t seem clear.
-Then, we had conversations to clarify how standardizing coefficients work in multilevel models and wrote out some initial thoughts to try to convey where we-together-ended up where it came to writing about this key part of multi-level models from our conversation.
+Then, we had conversations to clarify how standardizing coefficients work in multilevel models.
+We wrote out some initial thoughts to convey where we-together-ended up in our conversation.
 Then, we read the section again.
-And round-and -ound we went, until finally we arrived at an execution we were happy with.
+And round and round we went, until finally we arrived at an execution we were happy with.

 <img src="Screen Shot 2020-07-14 at 7.32.58 AM.png" width="1496" />